mustafa1728/Chat_Application/Readme.md

 Part of an assignment of course COL334.
 TCP sockets were used to create a simple chat application.

+A detailed description of the problem statement can be found [here](./assets/problem_statement.pdf).

 ### Instructions to run

 1. Compiling the code